dbgate/dbgate.github.io/premium.md

 </p>

 # DbGate Premium
 Premium edition is build on top of DbGate Community edition and brings guaranteed support and some advanced enterprise functionality.
-DbGate Premium will be released on September 2024, however, early BETA release is available now.
+The first release of DbGate Premium was released in September 2024, now is this product available both as downloadable application and [docker container](https://hub.docker.com/r/dbgate/dbgate-premium) for web app.

 ## Pricing